jpritikin/coach/content/docs/services/basic.md

 I am seeing clients by video or audio-only[^audio-only] (your choice).

-As I am not licensed, I can work with anyone, anywhere in the world.
+As I am not licensed,[^license] I can work with anyone, anywhere in the world.

 <--->